goldenstein64/pl-definitions/README.md

 }
 ```

 The plugin is used to generate global imports when it finds `---@module "pl"` or `require("pl")` in any file.
-This works for most outlandish representations of the syntax with one exception: any `--[[@module 'pl']]` comments will be ignored between a `require` call and its closing parenthesis.
+This works for most if not all outlandish representations of the syntax.

 For a more detailed description of how to install a library of definition files, see the LSP's [wiki](https://github.com/sumneko/lua-language-server/wiki/Libraries).